Fejsal Mulić

-Fejsal Mulić (Serbian Cyrillic: Фејсал Мулић; born 3 October 1994) is a Serbian professional footballer who plays as a forward for Buriram United in Thai League 1.
+Fejsal Mulić (Serbian Cyrillic: Фејсал Мулић; born 3 October 1994) is a Serbian professional footballer who plays as a forward for Novi Pazar.

 Club career

 Born in Novi Pazar, Mulić began his career in his native Serbia, playing for the young team of Novi Pazar.
 In 2012, he made his debut with Novi Pazar in the 2011–12 Serbian SuperLiga playing against Jagodina.

 After having played for 1860 Munich II since 2013, Mulić made his debut for 1860 Munich on 22 November 2014 being substituted in the 88th minute for Rubin Okotie at a 4–1 away win against Union Berlin.
 He scored his first goal for 1860 Munich on 8 August 2015 in the first round of the DFB-Pokal against Hoffenheim, when he brought his team to a 2–0 victory in the 93rd minute.
 Mulić was released by 1860 Munich on 19 January 2016.

 During his first game with Royal Excel Mouscron, he entered at the 57th minute and scored his first goal in the Belgian First Division A in the 89th minute against Lokeren.
 On 13 July 2017, Mulić signed with Hapoel Acre of the Israeli Premier League.
 He then joined Hapoel Tel Aviv, and later on was sent on a loan to Bnei Yehuda.
 On 12 July 2019, he joined Slovenian PrvaLiga club Mura.

+Mulić with Hapoel Tel Aviv in 2018.

 On 4 July 2020, Mulić signed a contract with Bosnian Premier League club Velež Mostar.
 He made his official debut for Velež in a league match against Željezničar on 1 August 2020.
 Mulić scored his first goal for Velež in a Mostar derby win against Zrinjski Mostar.

 On 19 January 2021, he signed a contract with K League 1 club Seongnam for an undisclosed transfer fee.

 On 7 February 2023, Mulić joined fellow South Korean club Suwon Samsung Bluewings for an undisclosed fee.